 Besides components, Sira offers also utilities and snippets for even easier and more flexible customization.

-This library is great for projects requiring a modern look and feel along with a full set of components for building simple to intermediate apps.
-But as with the Ripple UI library, if you need something simpler — for example, just a couple of simple components — then some of the options below might be more suitable.
+Sira is great for projects requiring a modern look along with a full set of components for building simple to intermediate apps.
+But as with the Ripple UI library, if you need something simpler — for example, just a couple of simple components — then it might not be the best option.

 Tailwind Elements is a huge set of more than 500 UI components.
 These components range from very simple — like headings, images, and icons — to very complex, like charts and complete forms.
 They can be used for almost any kind of project, especially for complex ones.